-Settlement Network Capacity Issues Waste Water Treatment Works Issues Delivery - Funding Source, Timescales Endmoor - Works are at capacity.
+Settlement Network Capacity Issues Waste Water Treatment Works Issues Delivery - Funding Source, Timescales Endmoor N/A Works are at capacity.
 Preference for development to be in phase 2 of the plan period (post 2017) United Utilities - AMP6 2015-2020 Burneside Importance of foul only flows to minimise impact of new development on existing network.
-Preference for - United Utilities - AMP6 2015-2020
+Preference for development to be phased in phase 2 of the plan period (2017 to 2022) N/A United Utilities - AMP6 2015-2020